The partial Spear Counterpart to Does Not Like Men, this is when one of a character's major defining traits is their hatred of women.

 - Falco Lombardi, of Star Fox fame, is revealed to be this in the Farewell, Beloved Falco comic released only in Japan.
 In it, he explains to Katt, his Stalker with a Crush, that he isn't — and never will be — interested in settling down with a woman.
 The comic and the games never really explore the plot thread and the reasoning behind it (though common fan theories have him as gay, asexual, or simply too engrossed in the adventurous life of a pilot to bother with romance), but it is given a subtle nod in Star Fox Command when Falco is the only character not to have a child in any of the endings.

 - Issei Ryudou of Fate/stay night, who appears to be highly dismissive or flustered concerning women in general and considers the school idol Rin Tohsaka to be his arch-enemy, and also the spawn of the devil.
-He's not that far off about that, all things considered.
+This probably has to do with his deeply religious upbringing and being a celibate monk-in-training.
 On the other hand, he thinks Saber is practically angelic.
-This leads to a hilarious encounter with Ilya in Fate/hollow ataraxia.
+This leads to an encounter with Illya in Fate/hollow ataraxia.

 - Vincent from My Life In Blue, despite the fact that his best friend, Alison, is female.